-All standards are summarized in Chart A, Height, Bulk and Area Requirements.
-Editor's Note: Chart A (155:A1) is included at the end of this chapter.
-All uses, structures and buildings permitted or approved as special exception in this district shall be located on a lot having an acre, with a maximum of 10 townhouse units per acre.
-All lots shall have a minimum depth of 100 feet, with a rear yard depth of at least 30 feet (or 35 feet for nonresidential buildings) and a front yard depth of at least 15 feet.
+All standards are summarized in Chart A, Height, Bulk and Area Requirements.10 All uses, structures and buildings permitted or approved as conditional uses in this district shall be located on a lot having an acre, with a maximum of 10 townhouse units per acre.
+All lots shall have a minimum depth of 100 feet, with a rear yard depth of at least 30 feet (or 35 feet for nonresidential buildings) and a front yard depth of at least 25 feet.
 All side yards shall be at least 10 feet wide each.
-No building shall be higher than three stories unless otherwise provided.
-Accessory buildings shall be no less than three feet from the side property line and five feet from the rear property line.
-In all multiple-family areas, such as townhouses, apartment complexes and garden apartments, allowed as special exception, open space shall be provided at a minimum of 60% of the total area of such development.
-Housing for the elderly, as a Special Exception Use, shall have a maximum height of three stories and a setback of one foot for each foot of building height above 15 feet.
+No building shall be higher than two stories unless otherwise provided.
+Accessory buildings shall be no less than three feet from the property line.
+In all multiple-family areas, such as townhouses, apartment complexes and garden apartments, allowed as conditional uses, open space shall be provided at a minimum of 60% of the total area of such development.
+Housing for the elderly, as a conditional use, shall have a maximum height of three stories and a setback of one foot for each foot of building height above15 feet.